Flank/flank-dashboard/metrics/web/docs/features/deep_links/01_deep_linking.md

   }
 ```

-The `MetricsPageFactory` should be updated as well to create the `MetricsPage`s with the given `RouteConfiguration` as `arguments`.
-The code snippet below demonstrates the required changes to the `MetricsPageFactory`:
+The `MetricsPageFactory` should be updated as well to create `MetricsPage`s with the given `RouteConfiguration` as `arguments`.

+The code snippet below demonstrates the `MetricsPageFactory.create` method changes:
 ```dart
   /// Creates the [MetricsPage] from the given [RouteConfiguration].
   MetricsPage create(RouteConfiguration configuration) {